EARL KATHAN, GUNSMITH

 Q. What is your return policy?

 A. Look the musket over.
 Put a flint or wedge of wood in the jaws and work the lock.
 Never snap the lock without something in the jaws to absorb shock, otherwise you will likely end up with a bent jaw screw.
 You have seven days from the date you receive your purchase to decide if you want to keep it.
 If you choose to return the item you MUST contact us within the seven day period.
 We will refund the purchase price of the musket.
-Shipping costs cannot be refunded.
+Shipping costs and optional services cannot be refunded.

 Returns MUST be in un-fired NEW condition.
 (This includes the burning of powder in the pan!)
 Once the musket is fired, altered, damaged, stained, etc. it is considered USED and we can only refund at a used rate.
 Exception to this is if we "test fire" it for you.